 Juror I NO

-"No AI system can reliably derive a universal moral guide from aggregated global data."
+"No AI can derive an objective universal moral framework from mixed global data."

 Presiding Judge